sean-stanley/casualrp-hugo-site/content/episodes/burning-skies-3-fowl-play.md

 title = "Burning Skies #3 | Fowl Play"

 +++
-The search for the missing girl leads the group into ancient caverns which may not be as empty as they seem.
+The search for the missing girl leads the group into ancient ruins which may not be as empty as they seem.